British Values

 Mutual Respect

 Respect is one of our core values and key to our school rules.
 Our school ethos and behaviour policy are based around such core values as ‘respect’ and ‘responsibility’, and these values determine how we live as a community.
 Our assemblies are values based.
-We have 6 values and 12 related principles which are shared in assembly and in the classroom.
-A different value and the associated pair of principles are explored each term of the school year and all 18 values and principles are covered on a 2 yearly cycle.

 Each week, teachers select a ‘Star pupil of the week’ in each class.
 These are celebrated in a weekly assembly (Celebration Assembly) and children take a certificate home.